What This Article Covers

-This is very important because just like a printer queue, once you have one bad item in the queue, it blocks any other items from being processed.
+This is critical because just like a printer queue, once you have one wrong item in the queue, it blocks any other items from being processed.
 So occasionally it becomes necessary to delete the items in the queue using this transaction (SMQ1).

 Here you will see queues that are blocked.
-Select the queue that is related to your material and select Display Selection
+Select the queue that is related to your material and selects Display Selection

-Application log for error processing.
-Goto this path…
+Application logs for error processing.
+Go to this path…

 Logistics – Central Functions – Supply Chain Planning Interface – Core Interface Advanced Planner and Optimizer – Monitoring – Application Log

-The CIF Cockpit (/SAPAPO/CC) is supposed to be easy to read, but in reality it is anything but easy.
+The CIF Cockpit (/SAPAPO/CC) is supposed to be easy to read, but in reality, it is anything but easy.
 Below is a snapshot of the CIF Cockpit.
 Really, what was SAP development thinking when they created this interface.
-Someone please guess what the donught icon means.
+Someone, please guess what the donut icon means.

 CIF Postprocessing transaction = /SAPAPO/CPP2